Giant Talon Review

 As usual, Giant has done a great job in creating cohesive builds that work great yet fit any budget.
 SR Suntour, Shimano, Maxxis, KMC – these reputable component manufacturers have been trusted by riders and racers for literally decades, and they help make Talon the worthy MTB line that it is.

-As mentioned, the primary difference between Talon 1, Talon 2 and Talon 3 is the drive – 2 x 10 vs. 2 x 9 vs. 3 x 8, respectively.
-Talon 2’s direct-mount front derailleur may be a little more goof-proof and slightly lighter than the traditional tube-mounted type found on Talon 3, but both systems shift smoothly and efficiently.
+As mentioned, the primary difference between Talon 1, Talon 2, and Talon 3 is the drive – 1 x 10 vs. 2 x 9 vs. 2 x 8, respectively.
+Talon 2’s direct-mount front derailleur maybe a little more goof-proof and slightly lighter than the traditional tube-mounted type found on Talon 3, but both systems shift smoothly and efficiently.

-The Deore found on Talon 1 is definitely lighter and a bit more efficient in demanding situations.
-So, Talon 1 and Talon 2 will be better suited to areas with “goat heads” and other thorny bits which don’t play well with tubed tire setups such as on the Talon 3.
+The SRAM Eagle SX found on Talon 1 is definitely lighter and a bit more efficient in demanding situations.
+So, Talon 1 and Talon 2 will be better suited to areas with “goat heads” and other thorny bits that don’t play well with tubed tire setups such as on the Talon 3.
 All three Talons achieve a comfortable cockpit via Giant-branded alloy bar, stem, seat post, and flat pedals.

-100 mm of plush suspension travel up front – supplied by SR Suntour’s forks on all Talon models – keeps you in control when things get rough.
-Multiple adjustments allow you to fine tune your ride to your preferences and terrain.
+100 mm of plush suspension travel up front – supplied by SR Suntour and RockShox forks – keeps you in control when things get rough.
+Multiple adjustments allow you to fine-tune your ride to your preferences and terrain.
 Tektro hydraulic disc brakes are some of the best and most popular in the dirt, so we are glad to see them included on all three build levels.

 The 180 mm front and 160 mm rear rotors help supply ample stopping power.
 All three models have the HDC M275 brakes known for their confident braking power ideal for more aggressive riding.
 Wheels include Giant disk-specific rims and hubs, stainless spokes, and Maxxis tires.
 The tires differ in width, so the Talon 3 has 2.2″, whereas Talon 2 and Talon 1 have 2.40″ wide tires.